Azure-Samples/azure-search-power-skills/Vision/AutoMLVisionClassifier/README.md

 * docker
 * An Azure Blob storage container
-* A provisioned Azure Cognitive Search (ACS) instance
+* A provisioned Azure AI Search instance
 * A provisioned Azure Container Registry
-* A Cognitive Services key in the region you deploy ACS to
+* An AI Services key in the region you deploy ACS to
 * An AML Workspace with a [Data Labelling](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-labeling) project running